bupind/yii2-echarts/README.md

 # yii2-echarts
 This is the Yii2 widgets for echarts.
+You can use this widget to implement the all charts supported by echarts.
+Some quick class for Line,Pie and map implement.
 ![Echarts](http://echarts.baidu.com/images/logo.png)

 You can get detail of echarts  from [echarts official website](http://echarts.baidu.com/) :)